uhellstr/OpenXtalk-gameoflife/README.md

   simulation.
 - Should be possible not only to step forward, but also possible to step backwards.
-(Was never implemented since it would require to generate a sqllite database to large for a possible mobile plattform.)
+(Was never implemented since it would require to generate a sqlite database to large for a possible mobile plattform.)

 For people new into LiveCode this project can be used to introduce the developer into